How air pollution impacts pollen allergy

 5. Use saline solution.
 This helps to relieve sinus symptoms like congestion.
 You can even make your own using 3 teaspoons of non-iodised salt and 1 teaspoon of baking soda.
 When ready to use, mix one teaspoon of the mixture into 240 ml of water that has been previously boiled then let to cool.

-6. Purchase an air purifier.
+6. Invest in an air purifier.

 Protect yourself from pollen and other respiratory allergies with Eoleaf